 In the Entrepreneurship and Management in the Creative Industries (EMCI) track, you learn state-of-the-art theories rooted in different business disciplines, such as strategic marketing, management, entrepreneurship and digital innovation.
 These theories help you to gain a better understanding of dynamic strategic processes in the highly competitive industries of the arts and entertainment.

-While almost everyone has their favourites when it comes to, for instance, movies, music, or books, some of these creative products are far more successful than others.
+While almost everyone has their favorites when it comes to, for instance, movies, music, or books, some of these creative products are far more successful than others.
 Why?
 Especially when you consider that in many cases, the differences in underlying product attributes are minimal.

 This leads to questions, such as:

-In this track, you learn theory and study practice of international competition in industries like music, fashion, and the arts.
+In this track, you learn theory and study practice of international competition in creative industries like music, fashion, and the arts.
 You critically analyse the dynamic processes that drive success (or failure) by addressing tensions that are common in these industries: art versus commerce, creativity versus management, craft versus technology and individual inspiration versus creative systems.

 Choose this track if you have the desire to work in the creative industries or if you plan to work in any industry in which creativity and innovation play a central role.